The courses listed below are currently offered.

 Beginning course in web page construction.
 Students develop skill in the use of HTML coding to structure a page and the use of CSS to style the page.
 Prerequisites: GRAPH 110 or instructor permission.

 Portfolio review of student’s work upon successful completion of program core curricula courses.
 Student works individually with an assigned program instructor in evaluating their submitted portfolio to determine their readiness for advanced level courses leading to an AFA degree.
 Prerequisites: ART 110, GRAPH 110, GRAPH 113, GRAPH 120, and PHOTO 110 or instructor permission.

-GRAPH 240 - Web Design and Imaging Basics
+GRAPH 240 - Graphic Design for the Web